 The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements, and revenues and expenses/expenditures during the period reported.
-These estimates include, among others, the collectability of receivables; the useful lives and impairment of capital assets; the value of amounts due to developer; the value of capital assets transferred to other entities, and the value of capital assets for which the developer has not been fully reimbursed.
+These estimates include, among others, the collectability of receivables; the useful lives and impairment of capital assets; the value of amounts due to developer, and the value of capital assets for which the developer has not been fully reimbursed.
 Estimates and assumptions are reviewed periodically, and the effects of revisions are reflected in the financial statements in the period they are determined to be necessary.
 Actual results could differ from the estimates.